Student Attendance, Conduct and Behaviour

 During the absence period, if an emergency arises at ISZL that requires a whole community emergency text message, the message will go the mobile number of the temporary caregivers as well as your mobile numbers.

 Class attendance is an integral part of the learning process and students are expected to attend school at all times when classes are in session and to arrive punctually.
 To this end ISZL maintains a register of attendance and lateness for each student.
 Attendance will be reported to parents when it becomes an issue of concern.
+Students who are not at least 80% present in a course will struggle to maintain academic momentum and may not be able to satisfactorily complete the course and receive a grade at the end of the year.

 Attendance is also expected at assemblies, homeroom, field trips, Personal Development Week (PDW), sports trips and activities.
 Teachers, homeroom tutors and activity leaders cannot excuse the absence of a student and should never be asked to do so.
 Approval for absences must be sought from only the Head of Campus.